Achele/beginners-guide-to-using-Glasp/main.md

-# Beginners guide to using Glasp
+# Glasps: A beginner's guide to the web highlighting magic you need

 Glasp is a social web highlighter tool.
 Glasp allows you to read articles and take notes in the same browser window.